JPustkuchen/active-collab-to-jira-migrator/README.md

 ## How?
 0. Read this project documentation and code to understand what it does and how it works.
-1. Copy to your webserver and set /app as DocumentRoot for your VirtualHost like `thisactivecollabtojiramigrator.example.com` (Example)
+1. Copy to your webserver and set `/app` as DocumentRoot for your VirtualHost. like `thisactivecollabtojiramigrator.example.com` (Example)
 2. Run `composer install` on the base directory via bash.
 3. Copy `config/EXAMPLE.config.php` to `config/config.php`